Sayber2th/GameplayAbilitySystem_Aura/README.md

 //* Controls *//

 Movement - Tap left-click on floors to auto-move the character to location; hold left-click to manually move the character in the direction of the mouse cursor.
-Shoot fireball - While aiming at and highlighting an enemy, left click to shoot a fireball targeted at the highlighted enemy.
-To shoot manually without the need for a highlighted enemy, hold left shift and left click.
+Shoot fireball - While aiming at and highlighting an enemy, left-click to shoot a fireball targeted at the highlighted enemy.
+To shoot manually without the need for a highlighted enemy, hold left shift and left-click.

 //* Objective *//